PlumpMath/eventemitter-eventloop/README.md

 ```

 ## Why?
 There's like a hundred libraries that do this already
-I like to lear by doing and I wanted to learn more about some async concepts and type-erasure.
+I like to learn by doing and I wanted to learn more about some async concepts and type-erasure.